Eastside Culture Crawl

 2025

-I spent weeks leading up to the event sorting out the many logistics of packaging, pricing, point of sale, and display.
-I felt well prepared, even with the added inconvenience of our outdoor space with only a small secure area that packed up like a puzzle.
+The weeks leading up to the event were spent sorting out the many logistics of packaging, pricing, point of sale, and display.
+I was well prepared, even with the added inconvenience of our outdoor space with only a small secure area that packed up like a puzzle.
 While most other artists could just lock their studio doors at the end of the night, we needed to pack up most of the wares and move tables and shelves, being careful not to break any wobbly pots.
-The day after, I was sick with the flu; an inevitable combination of standing outside for four damp days, conversing with hundreds of people, and having already been exhausted from ramping up production and squeezing in a chilly wood soda firing the week before.
+Big events like these can be physically demanding and the day after, I was sick; an inevitable combination of standing outside for four damp days, conversing with hundreds of people, and having already been exhausted from ramping up production and squeezing in a chilly wood soda firing the week before.

 This was a major milestone in my artistic journey and I appreciated all the support from new and continued collectors.
-Mochi thoroughly enjoyed it as well.
+I am grateful to everyone who came by and Mochi thoroughly enjoyed it as well.

 Mochi - image courtesy of Jacob Yage